vik061/Visual-Paradigm-User-Documentation/docs/Creating_new_diagram.md

     Upon clicking the button, you will be redirectd to the Home page inside Visual Paradigm Online.

+    !!! info
         If you want to create an account on Visual Paradigm Online, follow the steps from Option 1 *in addition* to the steps in Option 2.
         If you do not want to create an account on Visual Paradigm Online, follow the steps starting from Option 2.

 ## Option 1: With creating an account